Keystone pipeline operators slammed for ‘lack of transparency’ - NewsBreak

 Salsman said the company has tried to limit distractions that could come with “flyovers and drones.”

 “Our focus is entirely on the remediation of the site and the safety of those people working on the site.
-And it’s not really conducive to doing those activities, if you’re distracted with flyovers and drones and other things,” Salsman said.
+And it’s not really conducive to doing those activities if you’re distracted with flyovers and drones and other things,” Salsman said.
+4 animals, 71 fish found dead in Keystone Pipeline cleanup

 The pipeline received a special permit six years ago to operate at higher-than-normal pressures.
 The new order from regulators directed TC Energy to lower the maximum pressure by 10% on the pipeline from North Dakota’s border with Canada to northern Oklahoma, as well as the system’s spur from southern Nebraska through Missouri into central Illinois.
 That would bring the maximum pressure into line with what’s normally allowed.